sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 So you can process each element of the OR in turn without having to consult any other part of the query.

-If the query the user provided contains an OR statement you get passed, an instance of `~sunpy.net.attr.AttrOr` and each sub-element of that `~sunpy.net.attr.AttrOr` will be `~sunpy.net.attr.AttrAnd` (or a single other attr class).
+If the query the user provided contains an OR statement you get passed an instance of `~sunpy.net.attr.AttrOr` and each sub-element of that `~sunpy.net.attr.AttrOr` will be `~sunpy.net.attr.AttrAnd` (or a single other attr class).
 If the user query dosen't contain an OR you get a single `~.Attr` instance or an `~.AttrAnd`.

 For example you could get any of the following queries (using ``&`` for AND and ``|`` for OR):